Tips for Your Eco Garden in October – Summer is a distant memory as we prepare for the autumn and the inevitable drop in temperature.

 Houseplants – Reduce watering of houseplants as the days shorten and growth slows.

 Pot up prepared hyacinth bulbs.
 This way you will have them flowering for Christmas or New Year.

 Greenhouse – By October the days become shorter, and light is an increasingly valuable resource.
 Removing the shade paint in your greenhouse will maximise the sunlight available to your plants.

 It really is worth cleaning out your greenhouse thoroughly now your greenhouse crops are over; it will prevent pests from hibernating and leaping into action next spring!
 Wash the windows inside and out to allow maximum light in over the winter and scrub all benches, fixtures and glazing bars with disinfectant, making sure you hose the whole place down really well, especially dark and dusty corners.

 Greenhouses can be insulated using plastic bubble wrap.
 This will cut down the heating bills for the winter.

 Lawn – If your lawn looks slightly worse for wear then autumn is the perfect time to revitalise it.
 In many colder areas, this month is the last opportunity to scarify, aerate and top dress lawns.
 Scarification removes layers of thatch and can be done with either a spring-tine rake or a powered scarify.

-Rake fallen leaves off lawns before they block out light and air penetration to the grass.
+Another top tip is to rake fallen leaves off lawns before they block out light and air penetration to the grass.